Updated: Aug 3

 For example: these same men who criticize our dark features also get salty or critical when women with dark features win beauty pageants.

-As we can see here, darker women receive the brunt of colorist bias due to this Aryan mindset:
+As we can see here, darker women receive the brunt of colorist bias due to this Aryan mindset: You are wrong because you are making examples of things that cannot be compared.
+Dark-haired or dark skinned beauty winning beauty pageants is not the same as degeneracy.

 He agrees with my comment?
 Obviously there is a misunderstanding here.
 When I stated "examples of things that cannot be compared" I was referring to his comparison to women with dark features winning pageants to degeneracy.
 It is not the same, nor can it be defined as such.
 His other statement suggests that this is an attempt "to attack the foundation of beauty itself" by making things appear equitable when not.
 Not only is this blatant disrespect to darker women, but it is also in your face disrespect to all women with darker features.
 His statement suggests that the "foundation of beauty" can only be centered around the core value of Aryanism, for all light features.